Ecuadorian Siona: History

 Today, Ecuadorian Siona is spoken by less than 250 people and is considered an endangered language.
 Not only has the influence and spread of the dominant Spanish culture and language brought detrimental consequences for the Indigenous ways of living and language but also the fact that families are no longer passing down the language to the younger generation.
-There are differences amongst the different villages and the presence of Ecuadorian Sinoa.
-Children in the Puerto Bolívar village are taught Spanish at home and very few are taught the Sinoa language.
-The children of the Sotosiaya village grow up with Sinoa as their first language until they go to school where they are instructed in Spanish.
+There are differences amongst the different villages and the presence of Ecuadorian Siona.
+Children in the Puerto Bolívar village are taught Spanish at home and very few are taught the Siona language.
+The children of the Sotosiaya village grow up with Siona as their first language until they go to school where they are instructed in Spanish.
 However, the village that is in more danger of losing this language is the Tarabëaya village.
 In this village, the only speakers of Siona are those who are over the age of 50.
-Siona people descended from the so-called Encabellados (the Spaniards came up with the name describing their habit of taking good care of their long hair).
-The records of contact go back as early as 1599 when the Jesuit missionary first visited the Encabellados.
-Since then and well into the 18th century, the Jesuit missionary activity had increased as they were trying to convert Encabellados into Catholicism and unite them into reductions.
-The reductions turned out to be unsuccessful, and eventually, the Jesuits were expelled from the Americas.
-Siona people refer to themselves as bai, meaning "people" and refer to their language as baicoca which means "the language of the people."

-The limited contact between the Siona and the Spanish-speaking world did not last very long and was drastically increased after the rubber boom in the late 19th century.
-In 1955, a missionary couple, Maria and Orville Johnson of the Summer Institute of Linguistics arrived in Sucumbíos.
-This led to more contact between the Spanish and the Siona.
-The Johnsons developed a writing system for Siona based on Spanish orthography, which is to this day used by the Siona people of Ecuador.
-After the oil companies arrived in 1967, the contact reached a critical state.

 External factors, such as missionary activity, international tourism, and the presence of the oil industry, have contributed to the decline of native Siona speakers.
 Some internal factors also play a role, such as changes in the intermarriage patterns and migration.
 The traditions behind intermarriage used to involve unions between the Siona, the Secoya, and Cofán Indigenous groups, making the three more culturally united.
 Siona and Secoya can be after all considered varieties of the same language.
 However, their intermarriage practices have extended to other groups probably because the three groups are very small.
 Today, the Ecuadorian Siona marry other Indigenous groups, such as the Amazonian Kichwa and the Shuar, whose languages are unrelated to Siona.
-They also marry mestizos, that is non-Indigenous people of Ecuador.
+They also marry mestizos, non-Indigenous people of Ecuador.
 As a result, many Ecuadorian Siona children grow up speaking one language – Spanish.